We are excited to announce our new partnership with Blackfullness [LEARN MORE]

 Four Skincare Myths Debunked

-1 | SKINCARE MYTH
+SKINCARE MYTH #1.

 “If you have a darker skin tone, you don’t need to apply sunscreen.”

 Nope, nope, and nope.
-Repeat after ME: Everybody needs to wear sunscreen.
+Repeat after ME: Everybody needs to wear sunscreen!

-Here are some things you should know:
+Here are some basic things you should know:

 There are two specific UV rays that you want to protect your skin from.